 Each spring, CAPE issues a student showcase.
 Each student is to have at least 1 sample of work in the showcase and be identified by name.
 Samples of work may include drawings, creative or functional writing, photographs taken by the students, or other suitable work.
-Class submissions must be ready-to-copy when submitted to the designated administrative assistant.
-Please be space savvy when compiling submissions.
+Pieces do not have to all be the same format.
+Class submissions must be ready-to-post electronically when submitted to the designated administrative assistant.